Stephen Hsu, Vice President for Research and Graduate Studies

 - oversees the ethical conduct of research, including conflict of interest issues

 - implements university policies relevant to research and creative activities

 - enhances the safety of researchers and research subjects

 - assures compliance with state and federal regulations regarding research

 - seeks ways to contribute to the state’s economic development by leveraging the university's intellectual capital.

 Michigan State University has more than 100 active research centers and institutes on campus, as well as field research sites throughout the state of Michigan.
-Most are interdisciplinary and several are joint initiatives between Michigan State University and other universities around the world.
+The Institute for Quantitative Health Science and Engineering (IQ) exemplifies the interdisciplinary capacity and ability to attract outstanding faculty to such entities.
+Most centers and institutes are interdisciplinary and several are joint initiatives between MSU and other universities around the world.
 Examples of these research collaborations include: